Reporting Financial Irregularities Policy

 Policy Summary

-The university must safeguard its financial assets from theft and misappropriation.
-Known or suspected financial irregularities must be immediately identified, reported and investigated in order to reduce the university’s risk of financial losses and negative publicity.
+The George Washington University ("GW" or "university") must safeguard its financial assets from theft and misappropriation.
+Known or suspected financial irregularities must be immediately identified, reported, and investigated in order to reduce the university’s risk of financial losses and negative publicity.
 All members of the GW community are responsible for reporting known or suspected financial irregularities to the Office of Ethics, Compliance, and Risk.

 Financial irregularities and misappropriations of funds may result in criminal charges being brought against the responsible individual(s).
 If external funds are involved, the university may be responsible for the repayment of funds as well as any fines and penalties associated with the illegal activity.